AndyJiang99/Shopify-Winter-2021-Image-Repo/README.md

 The application is deployed at: https://shopify-winter-2021-image-repo.herokuapp.com/ To run this project locally, follow these steps
 1. `git clone` the project
-2. Open terminal or command line and run `pip install -r requirements.txt`
+2. Open terminal or command line and run `pip3 install -r requirements.txt`
 3. Modify the `MONGO_URI` in `app.py` to your own MongoDB Database
 4. Run `python3 app.py`